Liliuokalani Gardens

 No analysis available

-Multiple listings directly confirm VA financing approval for this building.
-The remarks include explicit VA-approved language, so this is strong public evidence.
-This feature is therefore set to true with very high confidence.
+Multiple listings directly confirm VA loan eligibility for the building.
+This is strong public-remarks evidence, so the feature is marked true with very high confidence.

-The remarks repeatedly and directly state the building/association is fully insured, including 100% hurricane coverage and 100% replacement cost.
-This is strong, repeated evidence, so the feature should be marked true with very high confidence.
+The remarks repeatedly and directly state that the building is fully insured, including hurricane coverage and 100% replacement-cost language.
+This is strong, consistent evidence across multiple listings.
+Confidence is very high.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.